davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection/modules/9-protect-aks-workloads.md

 > * Deploy Sample App to AKS
 > * Add Azure Credential in Prisma Cloud
-> * Configure Prisma Cloud ACR integration
+> * Prevent untrusted images from being deployed to AKS
 > * Configure protection for Windows pool in AKS
 > * Configure and teat ACR webhook integration
 > * Troubleshooting ACR Integration